pyrocko/grond/docs/source/method/index.rst

 The very core of any optimisation is the evaluation of a misfit value between observed :math:`{\bf d}_{obs}` and predicted data :math:`{\bf d}_{synth}`.
 This is most often based on the difference  :math:`{\bf d}_{obs} - {\bf d}_{synth}`, but can also be any other comparison, like a correlation measure for example.

 `Observed data` here means post-processed data and not the `raw` measurements.
 E.g. full waveforms are usually tapered to the defined phases, restituted and filtered. `Synthetic waveforms` are the forward- modelled waveforms that are tapered and filtered in the same way as the observed waveforms.
 Find details on the post-processing in the `targets`_ section.
 The `targets` are derived from data defined in the `dataset`_.

-This sheet describes the method of Grond on:
+This document describes the method of Grond on:

   1. how Grond implements the differences between :math:`{\bf d}_{obs}` and :math:`{\bf d}_{synth}` with respect to the definition of objective functions and data weighting,